-As a member of the Scharf Banks Marmor Corporate and Compliance Department, Rebecca has counseled clients on ethics and compliance matters, such as analysis of corporate anticorruption practices with recommendations for making practices stronger and more transparent.
-She has experience counseling corporate programs on compliance with federal guidelines and best practices.
+As a member of the Scharf Banks Marmor Corporate and Compliance Department, Rebecca has counseled clients on ethics and compliance matters, such as analysis of anticorruption practices, and federal guidelines and best practices.

 Rebecca has monitored compliance programs for the Federal Trade Commission and the Competition Bureau of Canada.
-She has assisted clients with the review of compliance programs dealing with government corruption to meet the standards of a major NGO.
-She has reviewed training programs designed to enlist the support of employees at all levels, and performed a comprehensive review of corporate compliance and ethics programs.
+She has assisted clients with review of compliance programs dealing with government corruption to training program's designed to enlist employees support of corpurate change and performed a comprehensive reviews of corporate compliance and ethics programs.

-She has also worked on pay equity topics, and has led DEI efforts as trustee, VP and committee chair for non-profit institutions that prioritize DEI issues.
+She has also worked on pay equity topics, and has led DEI efforts as Trustee of non-profit institutions that have prioritized DEI.

-Rebecca’s experience with corporate transactions and contracts has enabled her to respond expeditiously to client needs by focusing on priority corporate business and legal requirements, while avoiding excessive delays that can derail important projects (or make them costlier).
-She has assisted on contracts covering a wide range of subjects and industries, including private label manufacturing, product distribution, and commercial leases.
+Rebecca’s experience with corporate transactions and contracts has enabled her to respond expeditiously to client needs by focusing on business and legal requirements, while avoiding excessive delays that can derail projects or make them costlier.
+She has assisted on contracts covering a wide range of subjects and industries, including private label manufacturing, product distribution and commercial leases.

-Prior to joining the firm, Rebecca was Senior Vice President, General Counsel and Corporate Secretary to Draper and Kramer, Inc., a large real estate and financial services organization.
-While at Draper and Kramer, Rebecca was responsible for the corporation's legal matters, board relations and corporate governance.
-She was liaison to the City of Chicago, the MacArthur Foundation and other stakeholders for an innovative urban development.
+Prior to joining the firm, Rebecca was Senior Vice President, General Counsel and Corporate Secretary to Draper and Kramer, Inc., a major Chicago real estate and financial services company.
+While at Draper and Kramer, Rebecca was responsible for its legal matters, board relations and corporate governance.
+She was liaison to the City of Chicago, the MacArthur Foundation and other stakeholders for major, transformitive mixed-income development.

-Rebecca served on the board of directors of a number of civic and cultural institutions, including the Goodman Theatre, the Field Museum, the Chicago Humanities Festival, and the Art Institute of Chicago.
+Rebecca has served as Trustee to a number of civic and cultural institutions, including the Goodman Theatre, the Field Museum, the Chicago Humanities Festival, and the Art Institute of Chicago.
 She has published articles in The Milken Institute Review, The American Lawyer, The Chicago Reader, The New York Law Journal, The Chicago Tribune and the Illinois Institute for Continuing Education.
-Rebecca is a contributing columnist and movie critic for the Chicago Daily Law Bulletin.
+Rebecca is a contributing columnist and movie critic for the Chicago Daily Law Bulletin, WCPT820 and Variety.com.